E-commerce-Website-Team-2/Assignment/README.md

 ## How to run website
---This would be run on docker using **docker-compose up -d --build** while inside the project directory.
+This would be run on docker using **docker-compose up -d --build** while inside the project directory.
 The frontend will be running on port 6000.